Our Fees and The Legal Bits

 Matters usually take from 3 to 12 weeks from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim.
 This is on the basis that the other side pays promptly on receipt of Judgement in default.
 If enforcement action is needed, the matter will take longer to resolve.

 We are committed to providing a high quality service to all our clients and hope our relationship with you remains excellent.
 However, we do recognise that despite best endeavours occasionally problems do occur.
-If you are unhappy about any aspect of the service you have received, or about a bill, please raise this in the first instance with the person with conduct of your matter.
-They will then provide you with a copy of our complaints policy and procedure.
+When something goes wrong, we need you to tell us about it.
+This will help us to improve our standards.

 Visit: www.legalombudsman.org.uk